axonops/axonops-workbench/README.md

 #### Docker or Podman

-If you want to run local clusters using AxonOps Workbench, it requires Docker or Podman _(with compose plugin - this is installed by default on recent versions of Docker and Podman)_ to start up and run local Apache Cassandra clusters.
+If you want to run local clusters using AxonOps Workbench, it requires Docker or Podman with compose plugin _(Note: this is installed by default on recent versions of Docker and Podman)_ to start up and run local Apache Cassandra clusters.

 Make sure you have one of these installed.
 Workbench will run docker/podman from the default install location.
 If you have it installed in a non default way, you can add the additional paths to the settings in the app.